 Early Childhood Class-based services provide instruction in a classroom setting and are located in a number of elementary schools within FCPS.
-The curriculum is language rich and emphasizes communication, early literacy, social development, and development of other skills as designated in the student’s IEP.
+The curriculum emphasizes communication, early literacy, social development, and development of other skills as designated in the student’s IEP.

 Early Childhood PAC